Signiant/MaestroOps/README.md

 # maestro

-Contains some files I've written so far that might work well in an ops core library.
-Expect many changes to the layout and files before an initial release.
+Contains some files written by Matthew Corner and the Signiant DevOps team that might work well in an ops core library.